-This post may include affiliate links, which means I make a commission on purchases made through these links at no additional cost to you.
-Thank you for your support! !
+This post may include affiliate links, which means I may make a commission on purchases made through these links at no additional cost to you.

 This roasted acorn squash with paleo sausage cranberry stuffing is my little attempt to cast some light on a delicious and oft-neglected vegetable.
 The quantity of stuffing will easily fill 2 squash and, depending on their size, may fill 3.
 It’s also delicious on it’s own, though, so feel free to make it with 1 squash or none at all!

 I highly recommend taking the time to plump the dried cranberries.
 To do this, pour about a cup of hot water or, for lots of extra flavor, hot apple cider, over the cranberries and let them sit for about five minutes.
 You’ll be amazed by how much liquid they soak up!
 Drain the cranberries before adding them to the stuffing.

 What makes this stuffing ‘paleo’ is subbing in cauliflower instead of bread crumbs.

 This is more successful when you don’t just use cauliflower florets whole.
 Instead, use ‘riced’ cauliflower.

 You can ‘rice’ cauliflower several different ways.
 Probably the easiest way is with a grating disc in a food processor, but if you’re like me and don’t currently have a food processor, chop the (raw) cauliflower with a large knife.
 You can also find affordable food mills/ricers.
 It doesn’t need to be exactly as small as rice, but the smaller the better.
 Only cut the florets, not the stalks.